mrjuda/setup-env/README.md

   ```
   git push --set-upstream origin main
   ```
-  > (make sure there are no errors)

 > If you get any errors, make sure you connect your local Git instalation to your remote Github repository properly.

 6. Create a new branch and Push:
   ```